cohorte/cohorte.github.io/docs/1.x/what-is-cohorte/index.md

 <div class="row">
 	<div class="col-md-6">
 		<h3>Service-oriented Component-based Applications</h3>
 		<p>COHORTE provides a framework to construct modularised applications consisting of software components that uses software services provided by other components.
-This approach allows to construct IT applications as mean of a set of components providing and requiring services. </p>
+This approach allows to construct IT applications as mean of a set of components providing and requiring services.
+COHORET is compliant to OSGi specification.</p>
 	</div>
 	<div class="col-md-6" >
 		<img src="what-is-cohorte-img1.png"/>